pydio/t2g/README.md

 # Table2Grid Concept

-Implementation of table view that is switchable to collection view along with all the goodies known in both - be it obvious things such as standard protocol for populating the view or not so obvious, but still nice thing - dynmic loading and smooth transition animations.
+Implementation of table view that is switchable to collection view along with all the goodies known in both - be it obvious things such as standard protocol for populating the view or not so obvious, but still nice thing - dynamic loading and smooth transition animations.

 ## TODO:

 1. CRUD functions
-2. Delete animation
+2. Delete/Add animations
 3. Assigning functions to buttons
 4. Parametrize all possible features
     - swipe cell function